w3f/polkadot-wiki/docs/learn/how-to/switch-network-nodes.md

 ### Switching Networks

-You can also use the same panel to switch to a completely different network, e.g. from Polkadot to Kusama.
+You can also use the same panel to switch to a completely different network, for example from Polkadot to Kusama.

 1. On the [Polkadot Developer Interface](https://polkadot.js.org/apps/#/accounts), click on the currently selected network on the top left.
 In the case below, we currently are on the Polkadot Asset Hub network.